boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 * `Harry` and `Dumbledore` are fictional placeholder values used in the public documentation.
 * Replace `Harry` with the actual personal or shared directory under the CSC project.
 * Replace `Dumbledore` with the preferred environment nickname.
-* `PROJECT_USER_DIR` identifies the personal or shared directory directly under the CSC project scratch path.
 * `PROJECT_USER_DIR` is not necessarily the same as the CSC login username.
 * Roihu does not provide `miniforge`, `conda`, or `mamba` modules.
-* Use `module load python/python` and a temporary virtual environment to run uv.
+* Use `module load python-data` to create the temporary Python 3.12 resolver.
+* Define `UV_RESOLVER_DIR` before creating or activating the resolver environment.
 * The temporary resolver environment is separate from the final Tykky environment.
+* Do not insert blank lines after line-ending backslashes in shell commands.
 * `requirements.in` contains the direct dependency specifications.
 * `requirements.txt` contains the exact direct and transitive versions resolved by uv.
 * Commit both dependency files when reproducible builds matter.
 * Recompile `requirements.txt` after changing `requirements.in`.
 * Use `--upgrade` only when intentionally refreshing compatible package versions.
-* Reset the module environment with `module purge` before loading Tykky after using the Python resolver module.
+* Deactivate the resolver and run `module purge` before loading Tykky.
 * `jax[cuda12]` installs the CUDA 12-compatible JAX package set, but GPU execution still requires a GPU allocation and compatible host drivers.
-* The Tykky image should be treated as the deployed runtime unit.
 * Use batch or interactive compute nodes for dependency compilation, environment builds, and computational workloads.
 * Avoid performing large package installations directly on CSC login nodes.
 * Prefer a complete rebuild over repeated incremental updates when the dependency set changes substantially.